Clyde Hatter: Death

 A newspaper account published on September 29, 1937, reported the Mud Hens had offered to give Hatter "the best of medical attention during the coming winter to bring him back to tip-top physical condition", and that the Mud Hens had assigned a "chaperon" to Hatter, but the chaperon had not kept him in shape to pitch.
-The account further opined that Hatter had blown two shots at the majors due to his behavior and was "of little use to the Mudhens during the past campaign because of his wayward acts."
+The account further opined that Hatter had blown two shots at the majors due to his behavior and was "of little use to the Mud Hens during the past campaign because of his wayward acts."

 Less than three weeks later, on October 17, 1937, Hatter died near Yosemite, Kentucky, at age 29.
-Accounts as to the cause of Hatter's death are in conflict.
-The Courier-Journal in Louisville reported that he suffered from a stomach ailment, traveled with his father to Danville, Kentucky, and died of a heart attack in the back seat of his father's automobile while returning to his home in Yosemite.
-According to that report, Hatter's father believed Hatter was sleeping in the back seat but was unable to revive him after arriving home.
-The coroner's death certificate reported: "Died suddenly before I arrived -- Probably Heart Disease."
+Accounts as to the cause of Hatter's death are conflicting.
+The Courier-Journal in Louisville reported that he suffered from a stomach ailment, traveled with his father to Danville, Kentucky, and died of a heart attack in the backseat of his father's automobile while returning to his home in Yosemite.
+According to that report, Hatter's father believed Hatter was sleeping in the backseat but was unable to revive him after arriving home.
+The coroner's death certificate reported: "Died suddenly before I arrived – Probably Heart Disease."
 Teammate Marv Owen recalled events differently.
 Interviewed in the 1980s, Owen reported on Hatter's death this way: "He went home that winter and they found him dead in the back of his father's car.
 From booze."